 BRILINTA.com Redesign

-AstraZeneca tasked Patients and Purpose with redesigning the online presence for BRILINTA, a heart attack treatment drug.
-They wanted us to create a user-centered experience to showcase the benefits and side effects of their treatment, as well as provide information about financial assistance.
-As part of the process, we conducted six user interviews with potential patients and caregivers involving task completion exercises using desktop and mobile prototypes.
+AstraZeneca needed a redesign for their online presence for BRILINTA, a heart attack treatment drug.
+They wanted to create a user-centered experience to showcase the benefits and side effects of their treatment, as well as provide information about financial assistance.

 Project Role